SpellarBot/open-data-catalog/datasets/ewuz-v3y2.md

 ## Description

-Campaign consultants must report economic consideration promised to or received by the filer during the reporting period from vendors and sub-vendors who provide campaign-related goods or services to the filer??s current clients.
+Campaign consultants must report economic consideration promised to or received by the filer during the reporting period from vendors and sub-vendors who provide campaign-related goods or services to the filer�۪s current clients.

 ## Columns